Python is available on a wide variety of platforms including Linux and Mac OS X. Let's understand how to set up our Python environment.

 Open a terminal window and type "python" to find out if it is already installed and which version is installed.

-You can download Python documentation from https://www.python.org/doc/.
+You can download Python documentation from this website given herewith,www.python.org/doc.
 The documentation is available in HTML, PDF, and PostScript formats.

 Python distribution is available for a wide variety of platforms.
 You need to download only the binary code applicable for your platform and install Python.